 Her compositions carry traces from different worlds, geographically, culturally and musically.
 In her live performances, she wants to preserve as much freedom as possible.
 By defining as little as possible in advance, she’s left with enough room for improvisation.

 As a flutist, she plays and played with bands the likes of Marockin Brass, Kel Assouf, Témé Tan and Sysmo.
 Baloji invited her to guest on his latest record and Melanie De Biasio booked her as a support act for her sold-out shows at Ancienne Belgique in December 2017.
 In April 2018, she performed the opening act on the large stage at Botanique (Orangerie) during Les Nuits for Nakhane and Témé Tan.
-Both Alsarah & The Nubatones and Selah Sue are also impressed with her unique musical universe and invited her to start as their support act for their sold-out concerts.
+Both Alsarah & The Nubatones, Selah Sue and Moses Sumney are also impressed with her unique musical universe and invited her to start as their support act for their sold-out concerts.

 With her debut EP, ESINAM gives us an insight into her eclectic musical world.
 She mingles traditional instruments with her warm voice and her delicate transverse flute.
 The use of electronic effects allows the acoustic sounds of these instruments to evolve and take on new dimensions.
 Hence, ESINAM drags you along into a universe with a kaleidoscopic spectrum of sound colours.